Genesys Work and Lead Distribution (BO02) for Genesys Engage on premises

 User Interface & Reporting

-Agent Desktop enables agents (employees) to handle Work Items through the following functionality:
+Agent Workspace enables agents (employees) to handle Work Items through the following functionality:

 - Work item/ lead processing from Genesys work blending